Advanced Level Accreditation Program (formerly the Professional Level Accreditation Program)

 Each participant will be required to commit 90 hours of contact over this period and to spend an additional 90 hours in self-guided learning.

-To register your interest, please complete the application form and return to the ARMS Administrative Officer, Marisha Woods, by no later than cob, 17 March 2017
+To apply for the Advanced Level Accreditation Program, please complete the application form and return to the ARMS Administrative Officer, at